Energy tariffs explained: How to check when your tariff is ending

 Pros: You’ll still be covered on a plan if you forget to arrange a new deal or switch.
 You can switch to a different deal at any time.

-Cons: The prices will be expensive so it’s advisable that you switch as soon as possible.
+Cons: The prices will be expensive so it’s advisable to switch as soon as possible.

 What is an Online energy tariff?

-Online energy tariffs are those which need you to access and manage your account via the internet.
+With an online energy tariff, you access and manage your account via the internet.
 You’ll be asked to send the meter readings to your supplier, and you’ll receive bills online via your account or email.
 You might also get a discount on your gas and electricity bill when you sign up to an online tariff.

 This means you won't get any paper bills through the post and will need to resolve any issues online (although a telephone number for energy supplier complaints should also be available).